Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 November 2024 21.28.23 UTC
+- WIB: Senin, 18 November 2024 22.27.53 UTC
-- WITA: Senin, 18 November 2024 22.28.23 UTC
+- WITA: Senin, 18 November 2024 23.27.53 UTC
-- WIT: Senin, 18 November 2024 23.28.23 UTC
+- WIT: Selasa, 19 November 2024 00.27.53 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

 Kategori: friendship